 In the same FastCompany interview, Beirut acknowledges the fun, more freewheeling spirit of the old logo.
 “The plaid was useful exuberance.
 Why not have 11 colors?
 This is fun!” said Beirut.
 “But then it becomes a tartan that’s associated with its clan in an immutable sort of way.”

 Pentagram’s intended effect works like a charm.
-The colours are more practical, more comfortable to replicate, and hard to screw up.
+The colors are more practical, more comfortable to replicate, and hard to screw up.
 However, in the process, they sacrificed a brand identity that was wholly unique.

 Evolving A Brand Through Design